Skip to main content

 • “Love the graphics and soundtrack.”

-The humor in the game is highlighted by its clever commentary on consumerism and capitalism, drawing comparisons to "Papers, Please."
-Players find the comedic elements to be consistently entertaining and engaging throughout their experience.
+The humor in the game is highlighted by its witty commentary on consumerism and capitalism, drawing comparisons to "Papers, Please."
+Players find it consistently funny, with a stylish presentation that enhances the comedic elements of the thrilling narrative.

 • “Very similar execution to 'Papers, Please', with funny commentary on consumerism and capitalism.”